jmcnally17/pacman-old/README.md

 - [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing
 - [Heroku](https://www.heroku.com/) for deployment
 - [Pexels Draw](https://apps.apple.com/us/app/pexels-draw/id1320744895?mt=12) for creating the boundary images and ghost sprites
-- [HTML Canvas](https://www.w3schools.com/html/html5_canvas.asp) as a container for the graphics
+- [HTML5 Canvas](https://www.w3schools.com/html/html5_canvas.asp) as a container for the graphics
 - [GitHub](https://github.com/) for version control

 Also, a huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for his tutorial which helped with some of the basic game mechanics.
 Link to the tutorial video can be found [here](https://youtu.be/5IMXpp3rohQ).